Mermade/openapi-gui/README.md

-OpenApi-gui
+OpenAPI-GUI
 ===========

-OpenApi-gui is a GUI for creating and editing OpenApi version 3.0.x JSON/YAML definitions.
-In its current form it is most useful as a tool for starting off and editing simple OpenApi definitions.
+OpenAPI-GUI is a GUI for creating and editing OpenAPI version 3.0.x JSON/YAML definitions.
+In its current form it is most useful as a tool for starting off and editing simple OpenAPI definitions.
 Imported OpenAPI 2.0 definitions are automatically converted to v3.0.

 ![Screenshot](https://github.com/Mermade/openapi-gui/blob/bulma/img/screenshot.png?raw=true)